nos3b3ar/admin-category-tree/readme.txt

 == Frequently Asked Questions ==

-= Why moves a submenu to the top of the list (and out of the tree) after being selected? =
+= Why moves a category to the top of the list (and out of the submenu-tree) after being selected? =

 By default Wordpress show all selected categories on top of the list.
 I don't changed this behavior.